 A writ of Certiorari must be in Form No. 67 or Form No. 68, with such variations as the circumstances may require.

-3 — Mandamus
+Division 3 — Mandamus

+[Heading inserted in Gazette 21 Feb 2007 p.
+560.]

 15. Prosecutor to show interest

 (1) An order nisi for a writ of Mandamus, or for relief of a like nature shall be granted only on the application of a person who is interested in the relief sought.